 PKAN is a nervous system disorder rooted in an error in the PANK2 gene.
 This gene mutation causes a metabolic deficiency that leads to progressive difficulty with movement, usually beginning in childhood.

-Riley was diagnosed with PKAN when he was 3 ½ years old, after failing to meet many developmental milestones.
-As with many PKAN patients, his condition was confirmed through an MRI scan, which showed iron had accumulated in part of the brain known as the basal ganglia.
-Deep within the cerebral hemispheres, the basal ganglia is responsible for motor control and many other important functions.
+Riley was diagnosed with PKAN when he was 3 years old, after failing to meet many developmental milestones.
+As with many PKAN patients, his condition was confirmed through an MRI scan, which showed iron had accumulated in part of the brain known as the basal ganglia which lie deep within the cerebral hemispheres and are responsible for motor control and many other important functions.

 Riley experienced similar setbacks in his speech.
-While his speaking abilities were always severely limited due to the disease, now he can barely say a word.
+While his speaking abilities were always severely limited due to the disease, he lost all ability to talk as his PKAN progressed.

-PKAN has had a major impact not just on Riley, but on his whole family.
-Erin is the primary caretaker, with lots of help from Riley’s younger brother, Mason, and grandmother, Janis.
-All of them regularly shower their “Riley-bear” with love.
-In fact, few things make Riley as happy as the moment when Mason returns home from school.
-Mason bursts through the door, tosses his backpack down and runs over to embrace his big brother, always eliciting a big smile from Riley.
+PKAN has a major impact not just on the child with the diagnosis, but on the whole family.
+Erin, Riley’s mother, was his primary caregiver, with lots of help from his younger brother, Mason, and his grandmother, Janis.
+Few things made Riley as happy as the moment when Mason returned home from school – when Mason would burst through the door and rush to hug his big brother, Riley would flash a big smile.

 With Erin and her family, we deeply mourn the loss of Riley.
 Together with the entire PKAN community, we hope that one day soon there will be a treatment that improves the quality of life for children with PKAN and treats the challenging aspects of this very difficult disease.